 25.2 The following words shall be included in show schedules:

 “The organisers of this show have taken reasonable precautions to ensure the health and safety of everyone present.
 For these measures to be effective, everyone must take all reasonable precautions to avoid and prevent accidents occurring and must obey the instructions of the Organisers and all the Officials and Stewards”

 26. SCORE SHEETS AND JUDGING

-It is essential that Judges have an efficient marking Steward, but they are solely responsible for the accuracy of the results.
-RoR will supply score sheets for the RoR TBA Retrained Racehorse Challenge.
-All Judges are requested to explain to the score sheet steward the correct method for filling in the sheets and to check the correct sheet is being used.
-It is suggested that all Judges should carry some spare score sheets with them in case the show has mislaid those sent by the RoR.
+It is essential that judges have an efficient marking steward, but they are solely responsible for the accuracy of the results.
+Score sheets will be supplied by RoR for the challenge classes.
+All judges are requested to explain to the score sheet steward the correct method for filling in the sheets and to check the correct sheet is being used.
+It is suggested that all judges should carry some spare score sheets with them in case the show has mislaid those sent by RoR.

 27. CHANGE OF JUDGE

-If it becomes necessary, due to accident or illness, etc., to bring in a Judge as substitute for the person named in the show schedule, shows must try and inform all exhibitors before the show takes place and refund the entry fees of any exhibitors who may be prevented from showing due to the substitute Judge having had an interest in their horse.
-Everything reasonably possible should be done to avoid exhibitors getting to the show and then finding out that they are not eligible to be judged.
+If it becomes necessary, due to accident or illness, etc., to bring in a judge as substitute for the person named in the show schedule, shows must try and inform all Participants before the show takes place and refund the entry fees of any Participants who may be prevented from showing due to the substitute judge having had an interest in their horse.
+Everything reasonably possible should be done to avoid Participants getting to the show and then finding out that they are not eligible to be judged.

 28. SELECTION OF JUDGES